What is Cuba known for other than Fidel Castro, Che Guevara, and the revolution?

 The rather small island of Cuba is known for its vastly diverse nature despite its size.

-Cuba’s largest national park is the Cienega de Zapata National Park located about two hours southeast of Havana, comprising a huge wetland as well as miles of pristine coastline.
+Cuba’s largest national park is the Cienega de Zapata National Park, which is located about two hours southeast of Havana.
+It comprises a huge wetland as well as miles of pristine coastline.

 The Zapata National Park, which includes the Bay of Pigs, is also a great location for scuba diving.